-The reality is that copyrights and trademarks can both impede your ability to turn a profit.
+The reality is that copyrights and trademarks can impede your ability to profit.
 Additionally, they can both also greatly boost your profitability.

 A trademark is important to your business for two main reasons.
 First, a trademark is a powerful way of communication.
-It can deliver a short, yet an effective message about what your business stands for.
+It can deliver a short yet effective message about what your business stands for.

-It is obvious that copyright acts are made for your own protection.
-For many businesses, intellectual works are dearly valuable since the company’s main income is dependent on them.
+Copyright acts are made for your protection.
+For many businesses, intellectual works are dearly valuable since their main income depends on them.

-Therefore, understanding the benefits of copyright registrations can make them feel secure and stable knowing that they can sue whoever violates their copyrighted material.
+Therefore, understanding the benefits of copyright registrations can make them feel secure and stable, knowing they can sue whoever violates their copyrighted material.

 Copyright VS Trademark: Key Takeaways